spex-xray/spex-help/source/pyspex/com_plot.rst

 This function plots the observed spectra in black, the convolved model in red, and the background spectrum as a dashed blue line.
 The axis can be made logarithmic by setting ``xlog=True`` and ``ylog=True`` for the x and y axis, respectively.

+  .. warning:: Due to a bug in pyspex 3.06.01, the unit on the y axis is not counts/s/keV,
+               but counts/s.
+So it shows the spectra without dividing by the bin width.
+               This issue will be fixed in pyspex 3.07.00.

 Examples::